prof-welch-psu-ist/pa3-bst/README.md

 #### `partition(data)`

-This method takes no formal parameters but should return an arraylist containing all items in the tree that are >= to `data`
+This method takes a piece of data of type `T` and returns an arraylist containing all items in the tree that are >= to `data`

 ## Unit Testing